-By default PDG runs in-process work items automatically as part of the graph cook, and will run as many in-process items as it can based on the value of
+By default, PDG automatically runs in-process work items as part of the graph cook, and it also runs as many in-process items as it can based on the value of

-HOUDINI_MAX_THREADS.
-This scheduler node can be used to manually control how many in process work items can run at the same time.
-For example, it can be used to limit how many work items in an Invoke cook simultaneously.
+You can use this scheduler node to manually control the number of in-process work items that can run at the same time.
+For example, you can use this node to limit the number of work items that can cook simultaneously in an Invoke node.

 Remote Shared Root Path; this path is then appended to these root paths.